-Starting in Fall 2022, McGeorge School of Law will be offering a dual JD/MBA with the College of Business at California State University, Sacramento.
+Starting in Fall 2022, McGeorge School of Law will be offering a dual JD/EMBA with the College of Business at California State University, Sacramento.
 This dual degree program enhances your legal education with the business acumen and network necessary to advance to leadership positions or succeed out on your own.
 The new program will help students build complementary skill sets and pursue the numerous business, law, and business opportunities in Sacramento.

 Policies and Disclosures